How to Invest In Georgian Jewelry

-If you can afford to invest in Georgian Jewelry crafted from genuine gold and fine antique gemstones, you will not be disappointed in the treasures available on the open market.
+Invest in Georgian Jewelry, crafted from old gold and fine antique gemstones, and you will not be disappointed in the treasures available on the open market.

-All Georgian jewelry is historical, but the best of the best utilized the finest materials available to the lapidaries of the era.
+All Georgian Jewelry is historical, but the best of the best utilised the finest materials available to the lapidaries of the era.

-Unlike their modern descendants, the list of gemstones pre-dating the Victorian era is nearly always untreated, and the rich glow of Siberian amethysts, Imperial topazes, Muzo mine emerald gemstones, Persian turquoise, and Natural Pearls cannot be imitated.
+Unlike their modern descendants, nearly always untreated are the list of gemstones pre-dating the Victorian era.
+For example, the rich glow of Siberian amethysts, Imperial topazes, Muzo mine emerald gemstones, Persian turquoise, and Natural Pearls cannot be imitated.

-These gems are usually set in high-karat gold mountings, but the use of 9k gold for rings was very common, as rings needed the strength of a lower karat gold for "everyday" wear.
+These gems are usually set in high-carat gold mountings, but the use of 9k gold for rings was very common, as rings needed the strength of a lower carat gold for everyday wear.

-Additionally, until c.1810, paste and gemstones alike were mounted with either silver or colored foils behind the closed-back settings, which gave fantastic refraction under the low candle- or gaslight of the period.
+Additionally, until c.1810, paste and gemstones alike were mounted with either silver or coloured foils behind the closed-back settings, which gave fantastic refraction under the low candle, or gaslight of the period.

-Many estate Jewelry collectors are not familiar with the jewelry of the Georgian era which spanned from 1714 to the 1830s, and those who assume that pieces of this early period are very difficult to acquire and too expensive to collect.
+Many estate Jewelry collectors who are not familiar with the Jewelry of the Georgian era spanning from 1714 to the 1830's, assume that pieces of this early period are very difficult to find, and too expensive to collect.

-Georgian-era jewelry is one of the best investments around and the savvy Antique jewelry collector can easily find examples and invest in gold Antique Jewelry that's survived up to two and half centuries.
+Georgian-era Jewelry is one of the best investments around, and the savvy Antique Jewelry collector can easily find examples, and invest in gold Antique Jewelry that has survived up to two and half centuries.

-One should concentrate and Jewelry of the 18th- and early 19th century ought to show some evidence of gentle wear over its long history, but pieces that are badly damaged or incomplete will not appreciate in value nearly as much as good quality examples.
+Collectable Antique Jewellery of the 18th and early 19th century should show some evidence of gentle wear over its long history, but pieces that are badly damaged, or incomplete, will not appreciate in value nearly as much as good quality examples.

-And as scarce as it might seem when you are thinking about how to invest money in Georgian jewelry, keep in mind that there is still a wide range of genuine Georgian jewels available for purchase from reputable and educated dealers.
+As scarce as these finds are, there is still a wide range of genuine Georgian jewels available for purchase from reputable and educated dealers.

-It is true that the increasing interest in jewelry of the Georgian period over the past 20 years has made examples harder to find than jewels of later periods, but there is still a wealth of both fine and costume Georgian jewelry on the market waiting for any collector willing to do a bit of research, either through books or internet sources.
+It is true that the increasing interest in Jewelry of the Georgian period, over the past 20 years, has made Georgian examples harder to find than jewels of later periods, and there is still a wealth of both fine and costume Georgian Jewelry on the market, waiting for the investor willing to do a bit of research.

-Moreover, this interest has increased the demand for and consequently the value of these historical jewels.
-The popularity of the Greek key pattern in the late Georgian period is a good example.
+Moreover, this interest has increased the demand, and consequently the value of these historical jewels.
+The popularity of the Greek Key Pattern in the late Georgian period is a good example.

-Depending on your budget, you can invest in Georgian jewelry ranging from fine Georgian examples (those crafted from high-karat gold and fine gemstones) to Antique costume jewelry, crafted from paste (glass) gemstones.
-That fabulous gold substitute, pinchbeck, which has the look and heft of 20k gold at a fraction of the price is also worth investigating.
+Depending on your budget, you can invest in Georgian Jewelry, ranging from fine Georgian examples, like those crafted from high carat gold and fine gemstones, to Antique costume jewelry, made from paste or synthetic stones.
+The fabulous gold substitute, pinchbeck, which has the look and heft of 20k gold, is also worth investigating.

-When you invest in Georgian Jewelry, whether it be a dazzling pair of 1780s rose-cut diamond earrings or simply a beautiful 1820s pinchbeck and paste bracelet, you can be assured that your investment will always pay off, even in the short term.
+When you invest in Georgian Jewelry, whether it be a dazzling pair of 1780's rose-cut diamond earrings, or simply a beautiful 1820's pinchbeck and paste bracelet, you can be assured that your investment will increase over time, even in the short term.

 Click here for the diamond cheat sheet and learn the diamond facts fast...